webeet-io/_onboarding/src/content/docs/onboarding/swe/day-by-day/day-four.md

 #### 1. API Service and Client-Side Schemas

-Before we build the route, let's set up the pieces we'll need to communicate with our backend and validate the data we receive.
+Before we build the UI, we need the tools to communicate with our backend and validate the data we receive.

 - [ ] **Create an Axios instance for API calls**
       We'll centralize our API communication logic in a single service file.